-With the increase in automation and introduction of updated technologies, employers require individuals who are trained in the latest technologies and who can handle using new ones too.
-The fresh recruitment in campuses does not come anywhere close to the massive rise in open seats of engineering colleges.
-This is why, the ONLY cure to even start off, stay on, grow and flourish in the destructive market of the IT industry is to upskill, cross-skill, reskill and also move on to expert skill.
-Here is a look at what we mean:
+With the increase in automation and introduction of high-end technologies, employers require individuals who are trained in the latest technologies.
+Also, the fresher recruitment in campuses does not come anywhere close to the number of engineering graduates every year.
+This is why, the ONLY cure to even start off, stay on, grow and flourish in the destructive IT market of the IT industry is to upskill, cross-skill, reskill and also move employees to expert skill.

 A lot of leaders in the industry became obsolete after a certain period of time because they did not bother to reskill.
 Reskilling is key to growth in the IT industry.
 It helps one transform technology to meet new business priorities, which is finally what every IT company is looking for.
 Leadership positions are no longer the sole proprietorship of the MBAs.
 When you get into the habit of reskilling at regular intervals, you are most likely going to land yourself in a leadership position!